I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpcgetparentobject.md

 ## -remarks
 <p>A driver might call <b>WdfDpcGetParentObject</b> from within its <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.</p>

 <p>The following code example returns a handle to the parent object of a specified DPC object.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>

-<p>A driver might call <b>WdfDpcGetParentObject</b> from within its <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function.</p>

-<p>The following code example returns a handle to the parent object of a specified DPC object.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>
+The <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> code example shows how the specified DPC object was created.</p>

 ## -requirements
 <table>